 This is one of the most southern groves of redwoods in California, so soak in the skyward views before continuing south.
 You can explore the trail as an out and back, or connect with the Valley View Trail for a 2-mile loop.

 25. Pfeiffer Beach

 About a mile south of Pfeiffer Big Sur State Park is Pfeiffer Beach, a public beach managed under the Los Padres National Forest.
-The Forest System requires an admission fee when parking.
+The Forest System requires a $12 admission fee when parking.
 You’ll arrive via winding narrow Sycamore Canyon Road.
-There is no obvious sign marking the road from Highway 1, but you should see a yellow sign that says “Narrow Road.”
+There is no obvious sign marking the road from Highway 1, but you should see a yellow sign indicating the intersection.

 Once you arrive, you’ll be delighted by improbable spots of purple in the white sand.
 The purple streaks are more visible if you visit after rain, but you can find purple sand at other times too.
 This is one of the most popular spots on the Big Sur Coast and will thrill any purple-loving kid.

 Besides having purple sand, this beach is where you’ll find the Keyhole Arch, another well-known Big Sur landmark.
 If you’re staying nearby for the night, Keyhole Arch makes a dazzling display at sunset.

 McWay Falls in Julia Pfeiffer Burns State Park is one of the most popular stops along this route.
 The secret’s out on this one, so don’t expect to have the scene to yourself!